bridrod/Nagios/check-dell-warranty-README.md

 # Nagios
-New monitoring Script for Dell Warranty using SNMP protocol;
+New monitoring script for Dell Warranty using SNMP protocol;

+# Targets
+Targets tested:

+OS=VMWare ESXi;

+Dell PowerEdge servers of generation 11, 12, 13 and 14 (rackmounts and blades);

+Dell Chassis (M1000e and VRTX)

+Dell PowerEdge M I/O Aggregator (IOA)

+It might work with other models/OSes too.

 ## How it works
 It pulls through SNMP, the Service Tag (STag) from target device or server and uses that to pull warranty information.